 RELATED: Best Serums for Textured Skin.

-Benefits of Mixing Niacinamide with Lactic Acid
+The Benefits of Combining Niacinamide with Lactic Acid

-Risks of Mixing Niacinamide With Lactic Acid
+The Side Effects of Combining Niacinamide With Lactic Acid

 If you are using AHAs but not applying sunscreen or you sweat a lot during the day, and the sunscreen rubs off, bear in mind that you may start to experience symptoms of a chemical burn, such as red or dark uneven patches on the nose, cheeks, and forehead.